-Alberta Environment’s Drinking Water Program
+Alberta Environment and Protected Areas’ Drinking Water Program

-Alberta Environment ensures safe drinking water by:
+Alberta Environment and Protected Areas ensures safe drinking water by:

 Barriers may be physical or administrative in nature.
 A physical barrier is a material object that impedes or separates; a filter is an example of a physical barrier.
 Physical barriers are quantitative in nature and allow for an assessment of tangible measurable results.
 An administrative barrier is more conceptual and more difficult to quantify.
 For example, the cumulative effect that development (such as residential, commercial, industrial, forestry and agricultural activities) has on a watershed can dramatically impact water quality.
 Source protection planning is an example of an administrative approach.
 It identifies risks and hazards impacting raw water supplies and allows for more informed decision-making with regard to activities and development and lowers the risk of potential adverse impacts.